infominer33/infominer33.github.io/research/UnitedNations.md

 * 6/18 — [BLOCKCHAIN –WHAT DOES IT MEAN FOR THE UN](https://web.archive.org/web/20181101202840/https://unite.un.org/sites/unite.un.org/files/docs/emerging-tech-series-blockchain.pdf)
 * 7/18 — [What I learned from my day at the United Nations](https://www.sineadbovell.com/blog/2018/7/1/what-i-learned-from-my-day-at-the-united-nations)
 * 8/18 — [Programming a Sustainable World](https://blockchainhub.net/blog/blog/blockchain-sustainability-programming-a-sustainable-world/)
+* 9/18 [Global Blockchain Conference (GBCC)](https://cryptoslate.com/event/global-blockchain-conference-gbcc/) was held at the United Nations Headquarters,NY.
+  -I can't find any more info on this lmk if you can verify it happened, or any resources.
 * 12/18 — [Blockchain experts invited to highlight use cases to benefit from standards](https://un-blockchain.org/2018/12/10/blockchain-experts-invited-to-highlight-use-cases-to-benefit-from-standards/)